hrydgard/ppsspp-site/docs/faq.md

 No. PPSSPP simulates the BIOS and the entire internal operating system.
 It does not currently emulate enough of the hardware for the actual PSP operating system to run inside of PPSSPP, so even if you have a copy of it, PPSSPP can't run it.

-This is also why PPSSPP will not show the cross media bar interface of the real PSP, it won't run.
+This is also why PPSSPP will not show the cross media bar (XMB) interface of the real PSP, it won't run.

 <a name="gold"></a>